Merzasphor/MWSE/docs/source/apis/tes3.md

 **Parameters**:

 * `params` (table)
-	* `id` (tes3.effect): Id of the new effect.
-Maps to tes3.effect.* added with tes3.claimSpellEffectId.
+	* `id` (number): Id of the new effect.
+Maps to tes3.effect.* constants claimed with tes3.claimSpellEffectId().
 If the effect of this id already exists, an error will be thrown.
 	* `name` (string): *Default*: `Unnamed Effect`.
 Name of the effect.
 	* `baseCost` (number): *Default*: `1`.
 Base magicka cost for the effect.
-	* `school` (tes3.magicSchool): *Default*: `tes3.magicSchool.alteration`.
+	* `school` (number): *Default*: `tes3.magicSchool.alteration`.
 The magic school the new effect will be assigned to.
-Maps to tes3.magicSchool.* constants
+Maps to [tes3.magicSchool.*](https://mwse.github.io/MWSE/references/magic-schools/) constants.
 	* `size` (number): *Default*: `1`.
 	* `sizeCap` (number): *Default*: `1`.
 	* `speed` (number): *Default*: `1`.